Last Updated January 2023 by Sam Fraleigh

 347 $b CD audio – Add if not present.

-If 382(s) not present, copy catalogers should refer to music cataloger.
+If the 382(s) is not present, copy catalogers should consult with the music cataloger.

-505 (preferred if not too time consuming.
-Preferred form is fully formatted, i.e. $t / $r.
+505 (Preferred if not too time consuming.
+Not required for copy cataloging) Preferred form is fully formatted, i.e. use of $t / $r.

 518 (Required when available) -- Date/Time and Place of an Event Note.
-The structured format is preferred. – Add if not present.
+The structured format is preferred.
+Example of formatted note: 518 _ _ $o Recorded $a January 13, 2019 $p Festspielhaus, Baden-Baden, Germany.– Add if not present

-538 Technical details (the 34X fields cover the technical aspects of the recording, but it is optional to add a note that is more easily read by people.)
+538 (Not required of copy catalogers but preferred in AACR2 records) Technical details (the 34X fields cover the technical aspects of the recording, but it is optional to add a note that is more easily read by people.)

-700 1 _ (Required) This is a compound 700 field that includes the name of the composer as it appears in the name authority (if one exists) + the title of a composition + (when applicable) medium of performance formal numbering and the key of the piece + the term arranged in a $e if the work has been transcribed or reduced for piano.
+700 1 _ composer/ title (Required) This is a 700 field that includes the name of the composer as it appears in the name authority (if one exists) + the title of a composition, and, when applicable, medium of performance, numbering and the key of the piece + the term "Arranged" in a $o if the work has been transcribed for different instruments, a smaller orchestra or reduced for piano.
 A separate field is required for each titled work on the music disc.

 The basic structure of the 700 is:

-700 1_$a composer’s name. $t title of work or expression (May consist of only the type of composition, e.g., Concertos, Sonatas, Serenades), $m medium of expression, $n numbering, $r musical key of work (e.g. D minor)
+700 1_$a composer’s name. $t title of expression or type of composition (May consist of only the type of composition, e.g., Concertos, Sonatas, Serenades), $m medium of expression, $n numbering, $r musical key of work (e.g. D minor)

 For example: 700 1_ $a Mozart, Wolfgang Amadeus, $d 1756-1791. $t Concertos, $m piano, orchestra, $n K. 466, $r D minor